-Hierarchic MDPs were introduced by Kristensen [15], Kristensen and Jørgensen [17].
+Hierarchic MDPs were introduced by Kristensen [17], Kristensen and Jørgensen [18].
 It is a contribution to the solution of the problem referred to as the "curse of dimensionality", since it provides us with a way to reduce the state space of large problems.
-Recent, a standard software system for solving both MDPs and hierarchic MDPs has been developed by Kristensen [16].
+Recently, a standard software system for solving both MDPs and hierarchic MDPs has been developed by Kristensen [16].

 Another research area that has been extensively studied in recent years is directed hypergraphs.
-Directed hypergraphs are an extension of directed graphs and undirected hypergraphs introduced by Berge [6].
+Directed hypergraphs are an extension of directed graphs and undirected hypergraphs introduced by Berge [7].
 Directed hypergraphs represent a general modelling and algorithmic tool, which has been successfully used in many different research areas such as artificial intelligence, database systems, fuzzy systems, propositional logic, and transportation networks.
-For a general overview on directed hypergraphs see Ausiello, Franciosa, and Frigioni [3].
+For a general overview on directed hypergraphs see Ausiello, Franciosa, and Frigioni [4].

-The concepts of a hyperpath and a minimum weight hyperpath were introduced by Nguyen and Pallottino [18] and later the definition of a hyperpath in a directed hypergraph and a general formulation of the minimum weight hyperpath problem were given by Gallo, Longo, Pallottino, and Nguyen [9].
-In general the problem is $\mathcal{NP}$ -hard (see e.g. Ausiello, Nanni, and Italiano [4]), but for a special class of weighting functions polynomial algorithms exist (see Gallo et al. [9]).
-For efficient data structures for storing hypergraphs see Nielsen [19].
+The concepts of a hyperpath and a minimum weight hyperpath were introduced by Nguyen and Pallottino [19] and later the definition of a hyperpath in a directed hypergraph and a general formulation of the minimum weight hyperpath problem were given by Gallo, Longo, Pallottino, and Nguyen [10].
+In general the problem is \mathcal{NP} -hard (see e.g. Ausiello, Italiano, and Nanni [5]), but for a special class of weighting functions polynomial algorithms exist (see e.g. Ausiello et al. [5], Gallo et al. [10] and Ramalingam and Reps [28]).
+For efficient data structures for storing hypergraphs see Nielsen [20] and Ausiello, Datri, and Sacca [3].

-Recently, a general algorithm for finding the K minimum weight hyperpaths has been presented in Nielsen, Andersen, and Pretolani [21] and in Nielsen, Pretolani, and Andersen [22] the complexity of the algorithm is lowered.
+Recently, a general algorithm for finding the K minimum weight hyperpaths has been presented in Nielsen, Andersen, and Pretolani [24] and in Nielsen, Pretolani, and Andersen [21] the complexity of the algorithm is lowered.
 Algorithms for ranking solutions are useful since practical problems often include constraints which are hard to specify formally or hard to optimize.
 In that case the algorithm may be used to enumerate suboptimal hyperpaths until a hyperpath satisfying the hard constraint is found.